Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Manaphy.md

 ---
 Ability1: Hydration
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME490.png
+BookShinyImageName: HOME490_s.png
 BoxSprite: SRD-BoxSprite-manaphy.png
+DexCategory: No Data
+DexDescription: It is said that after the war for land and sea was over, a tiny Pokemon was born from the bottom of the ocean to bond with all the creatures as a sign of peace.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-manaphy.png
 Learnset: '[[SRD-Manaphy-Learnset]]'
 Legendary: 'Yes'
 Name: Manaphy
 Number: 490
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Fairy
 Sprite: manaphy.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 14
+  Kilograms: 1.4
+  Pounds: 3.1
 ---

 #PokeroleSRD/Pokedex